HangLotily/MLI/README.md

 4. unknown_nodes

    Unknown users to be inferred.
+By random sampling a different number of unknown users can be obtained.

 ## Run codes